snakehaihai/LOAM_3D_LIDARs/README.md

-# LOAM fpr general 3D lidar
+# Idiot proof method for running LOAM with a general 3D lidar
 Added suppport for OUSTER 16Gen1  64Gen1  128Gen1  64Gen2  LIDARs
+It should also work with original velodyne series.

 #Video